dmidlo/typescript_tutorial/prompts.md

 ### Session 4: Making Things Click with TypeScript

 - **Goal**: Understand the basics of TypeScript to make our webpage interactive and fun.
-  - Starting off with TypeScript: What are variables, functions, and the different data types.
+  - Starting off with TypeScript: What are variables, functions, and different data types.
   - As we work: Testing to make sure everything works well.
   - Bringing our calculator to life: Making it add numbers when we click the buttons.

 ### Session 5: Fancy Tricks for Our Page

 - **Goal**: Explore more CSS and TypeScript features to enhance our webpage.
-  - More CSS fun: Making things transition smoothly, and ensuring our page looks great on all devices.
+  - More CSS fun: Making things transition smoothly, and ensuring our page looks good on all devices.
-  - Advanced TypeScript magic: Making our page respond to our interactions.
+  - Advanced TypeScript magic: Making our page respond to our interactions with it.

 ### Session 6: Hosting and Reviewing Our Creation